Our doctors prescribe all popular UK brands

-The progesterone-only pill works in a different way: they can also prevent the ovulation and they can make the cervical mucus thicken and make the endometrium more thin.
+The progesterone-only pill works in a different way: they can also prevent ovulation and they can make the cervical mucus thickens and make the endometrium more thin.
 Endometrium is the lining in your uterus, when it is thin, it makes it harder for an egg to implant itself, which makes harder to have a pregnancy.

 How can you use it?

 You need to take the first pill from the packet, marked in the correct day of the week.
 Keep taking the pill for 21 days at the same time of the day, every day.
 Stop taking the pills for 7 days.
 In this period, your menstrual cycle will start.
 Start the next pack on the eighth day, whether you are still bleeding or not.
 Please pay attention that the day of the week will be the same you took your first pill.